 Mushroom Croquets, bravas potatoes, fried eggplants are delicious examples of vegetarian starters in Spain.
 Plus, there are many restaurants where they are trying to make dishes like vegetarian chorizo or vegan Spanish omelet.

 What starters will you find in Spanish restaurants?

 It´s true that there is a huge variety of starters in Spain, but generally when you go to a restaurant you will for sure find the most typical Spanish starters.
 These are the croquettes, boquerones, mussels, calamari, empanada…Although all these are a must, we advice you to be creative and try different ones like the pimientos de piquillo or the Spanish cayos, you will love them!

 Your Spanish starters menu

-These are just some of the traditional Spanish starters, but there are way more, so we would love to hear which ones are your favorites and if you think we should add any other plate to this menus.
+These are just some of the typical ones, but there are way more, so we would love to hear other Spanish starters ideas and if you think we should add any other plate to this menus.

 Hope you enjoyed reading about the entrees of Spain and if you have any question…Let us know!